-We have two Health Visitors attached to the Practice, who are based at Houghton Regis Health Centre but will be available on Wednesday mornings between 9.30 and 11.30 at the Tithe Farm Neighbourhood Centre.
+We have two health visitors attached to the practice, who are based at the Houghton Regis Health Centre.
+They will also be available on Wednesday mornings between 09:30 and 11:30 at the Tithe Farm Neighbourhood Centre.

 We offer a comprehensive childhood immunisation programme.